Inflation and Capital Planning: What You Need To Know

 With the budget season fast approaching, it’s time to seriously consider your association’s near and long-term financial needs, goals, and ultimately, its future.
 Capital planning is no easy feat, but having a continuous blueprint for the future is the key to a thriving community.

-When it comes to reserve funds, a common question we hear is “how much money should our association have in reserves?”
+When it comes to reserve funds, a common question we hear is “how much money should our HOA have in reserves?”
 The truth of the matter is, it depends.
 Each association is unique in a variety of ways, so the answer to this question varies widely depending on the community, its components, and its wants and needs.

 When it comes to financing capital replacement projects, there are several funding options available to associations.
 Ideally, an association will have enough in reserves to complete the project in a timely manner, but there are other options accessible if this is not the case.